 Spin to shops, errands, short commute or brief indoor spin in normal clothes on rollers or indoor trainer: Keep the intensity light as you have little time to warm up muscles and joints.
 Keep cadence high but purposeful – press and lift – don't be lazy and grind a low cadence.
 Enjoy what brief time you have, but fend off the urge to go flat out.

 Benefits: You are in touch with the bike so it reminds you of handling skills and reminds the legs about going in circles – vital for good coordination.It may be a very small fix but the fun of just riding can be enough to keep cold turkey at bay and highlight any mechanicals you need to sort before the next real ride

-Short commute: After 5 mins spinning, throw in 10-second sprints from stops or every two minutes, when safe to do so
+Short commute: After five minutes of spinning, throw in 10-second sprints from stops or every two minutes, when safe to do so

-Indoor ride: As above warm up, except close your eyes and focus on counting 15 seated powerful revolutions every 2 mins.
-Ensure last 2 mins are light spinning
+Indoor ride: Warm up as above, then close your eyes and focus on counting 15 seated powerful revolutions every two mins.
+Ensure last two mins are light spinning

 Benefits: With more time, you can have concerted 10-second efforts that push the muscle fibres at top power output but are too brief to cause excessive fatigue.
 It can be fun sprinting, knowing that you are boosting your metabolism and power in a very short time